MockBukkit/MockBukkit/README.md

 }
 ```
 The plugin is now ready to be tested by MockBukkit.
-A plugin can also be loaded in this initialiser block.
+A plugin can be loaded in this initialiser block.

 ```java
 private ServerMock server;